MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

 | Batch size | Specifies the maximum number of rows to retrieve at a time from the server when fetching data.
 A small number translates into more calls to the server when retrieving a large dataset.
 A large number of rows may improve performance, but could cause high memory usage.
 The default value is 100 rows. |
 | | |

-## Use Azure AD Single Sign-On (SSO)
+## Enable Azure AD Single Sign-On (SSO) for Amazon Redshift

-Azure AD SSO enables single sign on on the data gateway to cloud data sources that rely on Azure Active Directory (Azure AD)-based authentication.
-When you configure Azure AD SSO on the on-premises data gateway for an applicable data source, queries execute under the Azure AD identity of the user that interacts with the Power BI report.
+We support AAD SSO in both Power BI service and the on-premises data gateway.
+For more information about enabling AAD SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).

-### Azure AD Single Sign-On (SSO)
+### Azure AD Single Sign-On (SSO) through Power BI service

 To configure a new connection in Power BI service: